Garagist/Garagist.Mjml/README.md

 ## Usage

-You can use this package with the offical API from [MJML] or with [Docker] and the [MJML image from Adrian Rudnik].
+You can use this package with the official API from [MJML] or with [Docker] and the [MJML image from Adrian Rudnik].

-### Use with the offical API from MJML
+### Use with the official API from MJML

 To use it with the MJML API, set `apiEndpoint` to `true`.
-You have also to set the `applicationID` and the `secretKey`.
-If you don't want to use the enviroments variables, you can simply over them in your `Settings.yaml` file.
+You also have to set the `applicationID` and the `secretKey`.
+If you don't want to use the environment variables, you can simply overwrite them in your `Settings.yaml` file.

 ```yaml
 Garagist: